- 01Hard money loans at 10-13% interest make sense when the deal produces a 25%+ return — the spread is what matters, not the rate

 A hard money loan is a short-term, asset-based loan from a private lender.
 They don't care about your W-2.
 They care about the property's value and your exit strategy.

 Typical terms: 10-13% interest, 2-3 points origination, 6-18 month term, 65-75% of purchase price or 65-70% of ARV for rehab loans.
-Sounds expensive.
-It is — in isolation.

-Equity created after rehab: $215,000 minus $165,000 = $50,000.
-Net after loan costs: $36,800.
-That's a 22.3% return on $165,000 deployed — in six months.
+- Net after loan costs: $36,800 — a 22.3% return on $165,000 deployed, in six months

-But here's the caveat: hard money is for short holds.
+The caveat: hard money is for short holds.
 Six months, maybe twelve.
 If your exit strategy fails — refi falls through, sale stalls — that 12% rate eats your equity fast. $1,650/month in interest on $165,000.
 Every month of delay costs real money.

 DSCR Loans: Qualifying on Property Income

-Conventional lenders cap out at 10 mortgages per borrower — technically 10 Fannie Mae-backed loans.
+Conventional lenders cap out at 10 mortgages per borrower (technically 10 Fannie Mae-backed loans).
 Hit that ceiling and your DTI ratio looks stretched even if your properties are printing cash.
 That's where DSCR loans come in.

 The rates run 1.5-2.5% higher than conventional.
-On a $195,000 loan, that's an extra $245-$405/month compared to a 6.5% conventional rate.
+On a $195,000 loan, that's an extra $245-$405/month.
 Run the numbers.
 If the deal still cash-flows after the higher debt service, it's a tool worth using.

 My rule: a property financed with a DSCR loan must generate at least $285/month in net cash flow after the higher payment.
 If it doesn't clear that bar, the rate premium isn't justified.